Alex Bregman Player Props: Astros vs. Cardinals

 - Bregman is batting .248 with 10 doubles, two triples, 11 home runs and 41 walks.

-- Bregman has had at least one RBI in 40.3% of his games this year (31 of 77), with more than one RBI 12 times (15.6%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Bregman has driven in a run in 31 games this season (39.7%), including 12 games with more than one RBI (15.4%).
+He has also driven home three or more of his team's runs in four contests.

+- He has scored a run in 35 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.